Glass fiber reinforced concrete: Composition

 GRC (glass fibre-reinforced concrete) ceramic consists of high-strength, alkali-resistant glass fibre embedded in a concrete and ceramic matrix.
 In this form, both fibres and matrix retain their physical and chemical identities, while offering a synergistic combination of properties that cannot be achieved with either of the components acting alone.
 In general, fibres are the principal load-carrying members, while the surrounding matrix keeps them in the desired locations and orientation, acting as a load transfer medium between the fibres and protecting them from environmental damage.
 The fibres provide reinforcement for the matrix and other useful functions in fibre-reinforced composite materials.
 Glass fibres can be incorporated into a matrix either in continuous or discontinuous (chopped) lengths.

-Durability was poor with the original type of glass fibres since the alkalinity of cement reacts with its silica.
+Durability was poor with the original type of glass fibres, as the alkalinity of cement reacts with silica (alkali–silica reaction causing a deleterious internal swelling).
 In the 1970s alkali-resistant glass fibres were commercialized.
 Alkali resistance is achieved by adding zirconia to the glass.
-The higher the zirconia content the better the resistance to alkali attack.
+The higher the zirconia content, the better the resistance to alkali attack.
 AR glass fibres should have a Zirconia content of more than 16% to be in compliance with internationally recognized specifications (EN, ASTM, PCI, GRCA, etc).

 Laminates

 A widely used application for fibre-reinforced concrete is structural laminate, obtained by adhering and consolidating thin layers of fibres and matrix into the desired thickness.
-The fibre orientation in each layer as well as the stacking sequence of various layers can be controlled to generate a wide range of physical and mechanical properties for the composite laminate.
+The fibre orientation in each layer, as well as the stacking sequence of various layers, can be controlled to generate a wide range of physical and mechanical properties for the composite laminate.
 GFRC cast without steel framing is commonly used for purely decorative applications such as window trims, decorative columns, exterior friezes, or limestone-like wall panels.